Mazda MX-30 boot space, seating & practicality

 Those sitting up front in the stylish, well built cabin will be perfectly comfortable, with plenty of space, interesting materials and clever hidden cupholders that act as a cork-lined tray for items when not in use – and there's another of these under the centre console, too.
 A well placed centre armrest joins two on each door and the overall result is a nicely considered design that puts its occupants first.

 Things aren't quite as ideal in the rear, however: the same tiny, privacy-glass windows and large C-pillar that restrict rearward visibility make the back seats a fairly dark and claustrophobic place to sit.
-Access through the rear-hinged doors (which work only after the fronts are opened) isn't as easy as you'd expect.
+Access through the rear-hinged doors (which, as mentioned, only work after the fronts are opened) isn't as easy as you'd expect.
 It's not a problem for the average child who's most likely to occupy those seats, but adults may struggle, especially if they have mobility issues.
 Fitting child seats should be easy, however.

 The result is a car that's larger than the average electric five-door supermini, yet not quite as easy to get in and out of – at least for rear-seat passengers.
-As a taller-riding alternative to those cars, the MX-30 makes sense – but less so as a rival for some more sensible electric SUVs on the market right now.
+As a taller-riding alternative to something like a Fiat 500e, the MX-30 makes sense – but less so as a rival for some more sensible electric SUVs on the market right now.

 Boot space